-Housing affordability is currently an issue in the Town.
-Homeowners, in particular, have a difficult time affording housing costs.
+Housing affordability is currently an issue in the county.
+The 2009-2013 ACS 5-Year Estimates indicate that renters (48.2%) have a slightly more difficult time affording housing costs than homeowners with mortgages (39.2%) and a substantially hard time finding affording housing than homeowners without a mortgage (17.5%) (Appendix B, Table B-17).
 The need for affordable housing can be addressed by building units which are affordable for residents, subsidizing the housing costs for existing units, and/or increasing incomes to make the existing housing more affordable.